 The Income Tax

-The Bible and Jesus taught us to render to Cesar what belongs to Cesar and to God what belongs to God.
-This is my small boring opinion on taxes in light of latest news and assuming that all men are corrupt according to the Scriptures and using history as our guide.
+The ancient teachings of the Bible and Jesus taught us to render to Cesar what belongs to Cesar and to God what belongs to God.
+This is my boring opinion on taxes in light of latest news and assuming that men in power have a tendency to be corrupt according to the Scriptures and using history as our guide.

 Taxes have been imposed since ancient times.
 We have many examples of taxes or tax collectors in ancient history, from Babylon to Persia, Rome and Israel.
 According to the Jewish and Roman historians, tax collectors were some of the most repudiated men in society.
 But mostly this is about the current tax system in America.